nubbsterr/ELK-SIEM-Setup/README.md

 - Understand how Elasticsearch, Beats and Kibana work together to create a SIEM.
 - Understand what a [CA](https://en.wikipedia.org/wiki/Certificate_authority) is, the signing process, and how SSL certificates function.
 - Establish simulated attacks in a controlled environment and employ root cause analysis.
+- Understand how Active Directory works at a very basic level with Domains, DCs, DAs, etc. by deploying GOAD-mini on a Windows VM.
+- Understanding how Atomic Red Team tests can be used for defensive purposes to enhance security postures.
 - Understand [MITRE ATT&CK](https://attack.mitre.org/) and using it to show TTPs of an attack.
 - Understand the [Kill Chain framework](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html); understand the attacker POV.
 - Understand incident response measures for triaging attacks.